justinsunyt/justinsunyt/README.md

 ## Hi!
-I'm Justin, an entrepreneur, developer, and musician.
+I'm Justin, an entrepreneur, developer, and creator.

 - 🚀 I’m currently working on [Focal][focal]
 - 🌱 Learning mobile development with Flutter
-- 💻 I do front-end stuff with React, Flutter, and Firebase
+- 💻 Full-stack with React, Flutter, and Firebase

 ### Connect with me: